 The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are absent from education.
-In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2023).
+In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2024).

 This policy will be reviewed in full by the Governing Board on an annual basis.
-This policy was last reviewed and agreed by the Governing Board on 4th October 2022.
-It is due for review on 4th October 2023.
+This policy was last reviewed and agreed by the Governing Board on [insert date].
+It is due for review on [insert date].

-Signature Headteacher Date: - J

-Signature

-Chair of Governors Date:
+Signature Headteacher Date: Signature Chair of Governors Date: